Healthcare in Belgium: Emergency services

 For accidents and medical emergencies, everybody can call on the emergency services.
 There are two phone numbers to contact the Emergency Services Network: 100 or 112.
 100 gives access to the Ambulance service or Fire department.
 In larger cities, the fire department operates the ambulances, which elsewhere may be allocated to hospitals or ran by private organisations.
 112 gives access to the police, ambulance services and fire department.
 The centre for the 100 and 112 services dispatches an available ambulance from the closest hospital or ambulance centre.
 The operator is qualified to decide to dispatch a regular ambulance, a Medical Emergency Response vehicles (MUG/SMUR) or a paramedical Intervention Team (PIT).
-Additionally, the Belgian Red Cross operates a number of ambulances, as do privately-owned companies that operate ambulances for the emergency network.
+Additionally, the Belgian Red Cross operates a number of ambulances, as do privately owned companies that operate ambulances for the emergency network.
 The Red Cross and a number of other "cross" charities own ambulances and have volunteers that man first-aid posts during events like football matches, cycling races, sports or other mass events.
 They do not participate in the daily emergency services network, but they free the it from allocating too many assets and resources during those mass events.
 In the case of (potential) mass casualty events, the Red Cross assists the regular emergency services to avoid occupying all other medical resources in the area by deploying First Intervention Teams (FITs), ambulances, intervention vehicles and more.

 An ambulance is staffed by two paramedics.
 The ambulance usually brings the patient to the nearest hospital.
 Depending on the medical condition, a Medical Emergency Response vehicle (MUG/SMUR) may be dispatched.
 It is staffed by at least two people, an ER doctor and a senior ER nurse, and is stationed at a hospital.
 Sometimes there is an additional nurse or paramedic (in training) on board.
 The ER doctor chooses the nearest appropriate hospital that has the necessary facilities based on the patient's symptoms and condition or a hospital in which the patient is under active treatment.
 Besides regular Medical Emergency Response vehicles, there are also two Medical Emergency Response helicopters in Belgium, based in Bruges (Flanders) and Bra-sur-Lienne (Wallonia).
 The helicopters are privately funded for the most part.

-Tgere are also a few dozen of Paramedical Intervention Teams, which are usually manned by one paramedic and one ER nurse and have some additional equipment that the ER nurse can use.
+There are also a few dozen of Paramedical Intervention Teams, which are usually staffed by one paramedic and one ER nurse and have some additional equipment that the ER nurse can use.

-Calling an ambulance is not free.
 As of January 1, 2019, the fee is 60€.